 The best way to deal with abstinence in a hostile relationship is to try and be content with the situation.
 This can be challenging, but it is important to remember that you are not responsible for your partner’s happiness.
 If they are content with the situation, then there is no need for you to try and change it.
-However, if you find that you are struggling to be content, then there are a few things you can do to try and improve the situation.
-First, talk to them about how you feel and let them know that their behavior is affecting you.
+However, if you find that you are struggling to be content, there are a few things you can do to try and improve the situation.
+First, talk to them about how you feel and let them know their behavior is affecting you.
 They may not have realized what their actions were doing to you, so this conversation may help them understand how their behavior affects others.
 Second, take care of yourself.
-Remember to make time for activities that bring you joy and take care of your mental health by talking to friends or therapists when needed.
+Remember to make time for activities that bring joy and take care of your mental health by talking to friends or therapists when needed.
 Finally, keep trying!

 If all else fails

 If you’ve tried everything else and you’re still struggling to cope with abstinence in your relationship, it might be time to take a step back and reassess the situation.
 It could be that your relationship is simply too strained to continue and that abstinence is the best thing for both of you.
-However, if you still care for your partner and want to make things work, try taking a more proactive approach to cope with their behavior.
+However, if you still care for your partner and want to make things work, try taking a more proactive approach to coping with their behavior.
 That might mean saying something like I’m sorry I made you angry and then staying out of their way until they calm down.
 Other times, it’s better to confront them directly about what they did wrong and ask them to change so that they don’t do it again.
 What coping mechanisms would you use?
 Please add your comments below.–MM